mariadb-AlexanderPresniakov/minitrue/README.md

 - Rewrite templates and `output.format` can reference `{msg}` and any other named groups captured by `input.regex` (e.g. {dt}, {logger}, etc)
 - `output.format` controls how final lines are printed for pass and unmatched-pass cases.
 Also it provides a default format for rewrite rules (aside from {msg}).
 - Optional top-level `description` lets you document the ruleset.
+- Optional top-level `global_replace` applies literal string replacements to each line before parsing and rules.